johndoe31415/x509sak/README.md

                         certificates below one CA must be unique.
 This option allows the CA to have duplicate distinguished names for certificate subjects.
+  --extension key=value
+                        Additional certificate X.509 extension to include on top of the default CA extensions.
+Can be specified multiple times.
   -f, --force           By default, the capath will not be overwritten if it
                         already exists.
 When this option is specified the complete directory will be erased before creating the